 Double Taxation Avoidance Agreements (DTAA) is a treaty signed between two or more countries and is applicable in cases where a taxpayer residing in one country has to earn his/her income from another country.
 India has signed Double Taxation Avoidance Agreements or DTAAs with 88 countries, out of which 85 have become effective.
-This implies that there are consented tax rates and jurisdiction on specified kinds of incomes arising in one country to a tax resident of another nation.
-The taxpayers in these 88 countries can avoid being taxed twice for the same income.
+It is an important topic under the GS-II Indian Polity and International Relations subject for the IAS Exam.

 What is DTAA?

 Double Taxation Avoidance Agreements is a treaty signed between two countries, which, through the elimination of international double taxation, promotes the exchange of goods, services and investment of capital between the two countries.